 Art is the language I am cultivating; it can be more universally understood and forgiving than whatever may be on my tongue.
 While I work through various building and surface techniques with clay, creating very different bodies of work, I learn about limits, possibilities, and authenticity.
 Every way of working reveals a story, and for me, this is the purpose of art.
 To reflect on history, culture and lived experience, and find the convergence.
 To tell this story, in whatever method or aesthetic suits each truth.
 In my early body of work, Unsung Muses, my own experience as a woman became a clear starting point, but it was the stories of other women that took precedence.
 As I continued to educate myself and become more introspective, I discovered the value in telling personal stories in a way that connects them to the universal.
 This was the path that led me to create the installations The Whole World is a Stage I and II.
-Going forward in my studio practice, the vulnerability present in this work will remain at the forefront.
-In hopes that it will encourage a breakdown of our internal systems of censorship we are taught from birth, an antidote to cultural prescriptions.
-However, the new series of works return to an earlier aesthetic which utilizes pattern and beauty to create a lighter sense of being.
+Going forward in my studio practice, the vulnerability present in this work remains at the forefront, though the aesthetic has changed.
+I returned to pattern and symbolism in hope that it entrances, encouraging introspection of our internal systems and an antidote to cultural prescriptions.
+The exploration of women’s interiority and place in the canon of art and culture has emerged as a natural focus; through the use of pastiche and portraiture I question this status, and offer an alternative view.

 In the end, the necessity of authentic communication is what drives me to create.
 That somewhere in between the solitude of studio work and the bustle of the gallery, we might have a moment of connection and understanding that allows us to be a little bit better than we were before.